 The Dangers Of Stacking Small Business Loans

 Unfortunately, as any entrepreneur or small business owner knows, getting capital isn’t as easy as it sounds.
-For a number of reasons (ranging from no business history to no collateral) many lenders simply won’t lend to small businesses.
-And with lenders who will, the fees tend to be expensive and the borrowing amounts quite small.
+For a number of reasons (ranging from no business history to no collateral), many lenders won’t lend to small businesses.
+With those lenders who will, the fees can be expensive and the borrowing amounts quite small.

-To get around the issues involved with actually obtaining a loan, some merchants are tempted to accept multiple loans from different lenders at the same time.
-This is called stacking, folks.
-And it’s a bad idea.
+Some merchants are tempted to accept multiple loans from different lenders at the same time to get around the issues involved with obtaining a loan.
+This is called stacking, folks, and it’s a bad idea.
 Here’s why.

 The real problem arises when you find yourself in situations like these:

 - You accept additional capital just because it’s offered

 - You accept capital because you’re struggling to make payments on other loans